geotrellis/geotrellis-deployments/emr/README.md

 for more details.

 ### Environment Variables ###

-`GEOPYSPARKSHA`: If you intend to work with a development version of GeoPySpark, you may specify the SHA of a Github commit to use during the build.
-This will be pulled from the `locationtech-labs/geopyspark` repository.

-> Note: This will not adjust the mechanism for downloading the supporting jar
-> file, which will still be downloaded as described in the documentation for
-> `GEOPYSPARK_VERSION` above.
-This limitation can be removed in a subsequent
-> update to these scripts.

 `CLUSTER_ID`: If you are working with multiple clusters, you may need to specify the cluster ID for the target cluster, or the last created cluster